dirkschumacher/wasmr/README.md

 status](https://travis-ci.org/dirkschumacher/wasmrrr.svg?branch=master)](https://travis-ci.org/dirkschumacher/wasmrrr)
 <!-- badges: end -->

-The goal of wasmrrr is to run [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly/Concepts) code from R using the [wasmer](https://wasmer.io/) runtime.
+The goal of `wasmr` is to run [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly/Concepts) code from R using the [wasmer](https://wasmer.io/) runtime.

-This is a super early version with bugs and missing features.
-It is a first prototype for me to learn more about WebAssembly, but will evolve hopefully into something stable.
-It has the appropriate code quality of a prototype :).
+This is a super early version with probably bugs, missing features and not the best code quality.
+But it already works and I am happy to hear feedback.

 ## Installation